-The directors of the Credit Union are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The directors of the Credit Union are responsible for the preparation of:

+- a) the financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001; and - b) the consolidated entity disclosure statement that is true and correct in accordance with the Corporations Act 2001; and for such internal control as the directors determine is necessary to enable the preparation of:

+- i. the financial report (other than the consolidated entity disclosure statement) that gives a true and fair view and is free from material misstatement, whether due to fraud or error; and - ii. the consolidated entity disclosure statement that is true and correct and is free of misstatement, whether due to fraud or error.